zoedsoupe/rate/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin feature/my-feature`)
 5. Create a new Pull Request

+## API Request collection

+There's a requests collection exported from [Insomnia](https://insomnia.rest/download).
+You can try the dev and the prod environments.

+## Note for test of production environement

+Note that i'm using the free tier of the ExchangeRates API and also for the Resend API to send emails.
+They have low api rate limits so maybe they're unavaiable

 ## License